ArtyKrafty/detection/README.md

 mirror for app.py, which is located at: https://detartyseg.herokuapp.com/.
-Unfortunately - I had to cut the functionality, due to the size restrictions for the application
+Unfortunately - I had to cut the functionality, due to the size restrictions for the application.
+I had to remove the panoptic segmentation - memory excess on the application, on a free server.
+Remained functional in the local application and docker

 If you want to run locally, run `app_local.py`: